raganwald-deprecated/homoiconic/2009-10-08/no_hire.md

 Done this way, questions like the above tend to take care of themselves.

 ---

+*Update August 16, 2010*:

+If you read the above article closely, it never says that someone who does not involve themselves in programming outside of business hours is not competent or not passionate.
+It simply says that I use a certain method of getting to know people (call this MY-PEEPS) which in my anecdotal experience leads to a satisfactory number of candidates who have certain competences I desire when hiring (call these SKILLZ).
+Why do I desire them?
+Because in my anecdotal experience, a small team with SKILLZ ships SOFTWARE.
+So my experience is that:

+    MY-PEEPS&#8658;SKILLZ &#8743; SKILLZ&#8658;SOFTWARE

+I assert the above, however I think we can all agree that:

+    &#172;(&#172;MY-PEEPS&#8658;&#172;SKILLZ) &#8743; &#172;(&#172;SKILLZ&#8658;&#172;SOFTWARE)

+Also, I rarely attend conferences or networking events unless I am invited to give a presentation or participate in a workshop or are otherwise manoevered into some other tangible and explicit commitment.
+Why?
+I have social anxiety, and while I am stimulated in an incredibly rich and rewarding way when I meet and talk to people I like and admire, when there are more than a few people in the room I feel incredibly uncomfortable and have to fight the urge to slide out.

+The irony of using networking in my career when I'm deathly afraid of one of the most important methods of networking is not lost on me, I can only hope you understand that I am not being hypocritical.
+Even if it makes me uncomfortable, it works well.

+---

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald) or [RSS](http://feeds.feedburner.com/raganwald "raganwald's rss feed").
 I work with [Unspace](http://unspace.ca), and I like it.